Eagle Feather Symbolism: Understanding the Meaning Behind this Powerful American Icon

 Native Americans have been using eagle feathers for centuries.
 In fact, it’s believed they were one of the first animals to be domesticated by humans!
 The Native peoples hunted eagles because their feathers held great significance – not just as symbols but for other purposes as well.
 For example, these birds can also serve food when cooked properly.
 When hunting an eagle down (or “taking” one), tribes would traditionally give thanks with prayers and songs followed by a feast or offering ceremony among all tribe members.
 Some tribes would carry the feathers around with them for good luck or use them in their ceremonies.

-Highly esteemed and acknowledged, the eagle’s feather is believed to carry messages that can lead our minds, bodies, and spirits towards courage, hope, and firmness.
-Traditionally awarded to warriors who showed bravery by leading the tribe through hunts and battles towards victory, an eagle’s feather is dutifully placed in the warrior’s headpiece to signify and reward the heroic acts that he has done.
+Highly esteemed and acknowledged, the eagle’s feather is believed to carry messages that can lead our minds, bodies, and spirits toward courage, hope, and firmness.
+Traditionally awarded to warriors who showed bravery by leading the tribe through hunts and battles toward victory, an eagle’s feather is dutifully placed in the warrior’s headpiece to signify and reward the heroic acts that he has done.
 They were also given to the warrior who had killed the most enemies in a battle.

 How Do You Use An Eagle Feather?

 There are many ways to use an eagle feather.
 In Native American culture, they were used in dances as symbols of courage and strength.
 They were also given to the members of a tribe during times when group unity was needed.
 Eagle feathers can still be found today on caps or headdresses worn by tribal leaders.
-The feathers may also be gifted from one person to another as a sign of respect and admiration for their dedication and hard work towards something that is important to them- it signifies taking flight with each other’s help!
+The feathers may also be gifted from one person to another as a sign of respect and admiration for their dedication and hard work towards something important to them- it signifies taking flight with each other’s help!

 A common way I’ve seen people use an eagle feather is as part of traditional powwows (which are ceremonies celebrating communal values).
 Those who receive these gifts wear them proudly in ceremonial outfits called “Regalia” which is often composed of animal skins, feathers, and beads.